The 20 Best Ogilvie Syndrome Doctors Near Me in Towson, MD

 English, Spanish

 Dr. Stevens is an Associate Professor of Surgery at the Johns Hopkins School of Medicine and an attending surgeon at The Johns Hopkins Hospital.
 Dr. Stevens obtained his medical degree from the University of Arizona where he also completed his residency in general surgery.
 He subsequently completed a fellowship in Trauma/Surgical Critical Care at the University of Maryland, R. Adams Cowley Shock Trauma Center.
 During his fellowship, Dr. Stevens completed a Master of Public Health degree at the Johns Hopkins Bloomberg School of Public Health.
 Dr. Stevens’ research interests center on surgical and trauma-care strengthening in resource-poor settings.
 Dr. Stevens is rated as an Advanced provider by MediFind in the treatment of Ogilvie Syndrome.
-His top areas of expertise are Ogilvie Syndrome, Gastrointestinal Perforation, Gastrointestinal Fistula, Hernia Surgery, and Colostomy.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Ogilvie Syndrome, Gastrointestinal Perforation, Gastrointestinal Fistula, Hernia Surgery, and Colostomy.
+Dr. Stevens is board certified in American Board Of Surgery.

 Advanced in Ogilvie Syndrome